geoscixyz/Toolkit/content/magnetics/index.rst

 at different locations on the earth, then the same object gets magnetized differently depending upon where it is situated.

-figure (or animation) showing induction

 The final net magnetization of an object, when it is buried at any location on the earth will be the sum of the induced and remanent magnetizations.
-This is an important topic and it is further investigated here.
+Remanence is an important topic and it is further investigated :ref:`here<magnetic_remanence>`.